Process Guide

 Diamond Polishing Sequence

-1. 9 μm diamond: Remove grinding scratches (3-5 minutes)
+1. 9 μm diamond on a hard woven pad: Remove grinding scratches (3-5 minutes)

-2. 3 μm diamond: Further refinement (3-5 minutes)
+2. 3 μm diamond on a medium napped pad: Further refinement (3-5 minutes)

-3. 1 μm diamond: Fine polishing (2-3 minutes)
+3. 1 μm diamond on a soft napped pad: Fine polishing (3-4 minutes)

 4. 0.25 μm diamond (optional): Ultra-fine preparation (1-2 minutes)